AxiSEMunity/AxiSEM3D/examples/adrian_handlers_demo/readme.txt

   - bash clean.sh removes generated output (with confirmation).
   - Computational cost for the default setup (50 s mesh, 2 MPI ranks) is modest relative to production runs; expect a few minutes on a workstation.
+  - The axisem3d binary is linked against the MPI library from the build environment.
+Make sure the same conda environment (or at least its mpirun) is active when running the simulation.  run.sh automatically prefers $CONDA_PREFIX/bin/mpirun over the system-wide launcher.

 Integration note